 An MSN degree can prepare nurse leaders and nurse managers for their leadership responsibilities.
 If you’re looking to advance into either of these positions, you may consider an online nurse practitioner program as an opportunity to advance your skills with flexibility to keep working.

-Check out the Maryville University online Master of Science in Nursing program, and learn how the curriculum can help you develop the skills to succeed in a nursing leadership role.
+Check out the Maryville University MSN degree online, and learn how the curriculum can help you develop the skills to succeed in a nursing leadership role.